 The most important message board of the internet is also a social network.
 It’s not a typical social network because of the anonymity, though.
 More importantly, it’s hard for me to imagine businesses doing that well there.

-Businesses are better off on Twitter and Facebook where nobody has to pretend to be smart.
-Maybe the message board style sites can be beneficial from a passive research
+- Businesses are better off on Twitter and Facebook where nobody has to pretend to be smart.
+Maybe the message board style sites can be beneficial from a passive approach

 Gab is a Twitter clone that’s trying to be different.
 It may have created a wave of similar freedom of speech sites when created years ago.
 The Qanon conspiracy theorists heavily favor the platform.